OWASP/raider/docs/dev/plugins.rst

 Command
 +++++++

-Use Command plugin if you want to extract information using a shell command.
+The Command plugin runs shell commands and extracts their output.

 Example: